 Should I wear a mask?

-The Centers for Disease Control and Prevention (CDC) is recommending that people wear a cloth mask in public settings where social distancing is difficult to maintain.
-The D-HH system has instituted the following guidelines:
+The Centers for Disease Control and Prevention (CDC) is recommending that people wear a mask in public settings where social distancing is difficult to maintain.
+The Dartmouth Health system has instituted the following guidelines:

-- All visitors and patients to D-HH patient care facilities will be required wear a mask.
+- All visitors and patients to Dartmouth Health patient care facilities will be required wear a medical mask.

-- Patients will be allowed to wear a cloth mask of their own or will be provided a cloth mask from in-stock community donations when they enter a D-HH facility.
+- Patients and visitors will be allowed to wear a medical mask of their own or will be provided a medical mask when they enter a Dartmouth Health facility.

 Should I wash my hands or use sanitizer/wipes more often than others?
 Should I do anything special?